 Here’s a list of our general dentistry services:

-We understand the emotional and physical toll dealing with an eating disorder can cause.
-For some, the side effects of their disorder may cause permanent damage to their teeth or gums.
+We understand the emotional and physical toll an eating disorder can cause.
+For some, the side effects of their disorder may cause permanent damage to the teeth or gums.

 Someone may experience bleeding gums or dry mouth due to lack of proper nutrition.
 Frequent vomiting can cause soft palate damage and tooth erosion from strong stomach acids coming in contact with tooth enamel.
 Teeth become fragile and can easily break or crack.